DiRoots-Limited/DiRoots.DiStem.Releases/docs/ui-components/Quick Views.md

 # Quick Views
 {: .no_toc }
-The Quick Views allows you to create multiple Callouts, Elevantions and Sections views from internal rooms and spaces.
+The Quick Views allows you to create multiple views of Callouts, Elevantions and Sections of internal rooms and spaces.

 ## Core Features
 {: .no_toc }
-- Create Callouts from rooms and spaces
+- Create Callouts from rooms and spaces.
-- Create Elevations and Sections from rooms and spaces
+- Create Elevations and Sections from rooms and spaces.
-- Update views in batch
+- Update views in batch.
-- Assign Shared Parameters into the views.
+- Assign Shared Parameters to views..

 ## Table of contents
 {: .no_toc .text-delta }